steinuil/nene/README.md

 Seeing as most filenames have a few recurring parts, this could be replaced by some manner of specifying where the episode number and version are without having to quote everything.

 ## Known issues
-- The position of the config files is not configurable at runtime.
+- Many things are not configurable at runtime.
 - It depends on curl and transmission-remote.
 I'd like to use a pure OCaml library to replace them.
 - It doesn't check whether adding the torrent to Transmission has succeeded.
 - There might be a few uncaught exceptions that should have been caught.
 - Generally, the program should work by having a tree of transactions that abort gracefully.
 Right now it doesn't work nearly as consistently.
+- It accepts any command line argument you throw at it.